mhrsntrk/funda/README.md

 # OVERVIEW

-A simple Node.js application to scrape listings from Netherland's the biggest property listing website [funda.nl](https://funda.nl) and store them into mongoDB and Notion database.
+A simple Node.js application to scrape listings from Netherlands's the biggest property listing website [funda.nl](https://funda.nl) and store them into mongoDB and Notion database.

 # USAGE
 ### 1. Clone the repo and install dependencies